-CBII are passionate about helping improve the wellbeing of people by being a leader in safe, premium CBD sourced from hemp.
+CBII is passionate about helping improve the wellbeing of people by being a leader in safe, premium CBD sourced from hemp.
 Developed under stringent quality conditions in Switzerland and bottled in the UK, CBII independently tests every batch of the full spectrum extract for CBD you can trust, in compliance with the UK cbd law.

 CBD is just one of many compounds within the cannabis plant.
 Several industry insiders are turning their gaze towards other THC-free cannabinoids to understand how they can be incorporated into products alongside CBD.

 The more we push the way we take CBD and the way we create CBD for consumers and ourselves, the more we push the evolution of how we use it and what else we can use within the plant.” - Mennlay Golokeh Aggrey."

 "CBD kind of gave me pause in a sense like, ‘Okay, this is how.
 This is the tool that will bring us to legalisation’.
 Being able to advocate by and large for cannabis.” - Mennlay Golokeh Aggrey

 DISCUSSING THE PLANT